 - Make sure to add your primary keyword in the page title and meta description, but never stuff keywords.
 It’s important for your page title and meta description to sound natural to the readers.

 Using Narrato’s AI writing assistant makes the process of creating a keyword-optimized meta description a lot easier.
-All you have to do is enter your page title and the target keyword, and the AI writing tool generates a meta description that you can edit and refine.
+All you have to do is enter your page title and the target keyword in Narrato’s AI SEO meta description and title generator, and the AI tool generates a meta description that you can edit and refine.

 As for the page titles, you can take the help of Narrato’s AI topic generator to come up with compelling topics for your blog pieces.

 Incorporate your keywords strategically, and make sure to use the primary keyword and variations of it in the –